Aryan4lx/simple-website/README.md

 # simple-website
-the website i coded using html css js php as practice
+the first website i coded using html css js php as practice